-The progression of CMT can affect different people at different rates and severity, even within the same family.
-We don’t know for sure what the future holds for me or my cousins.
-However, we hope that with prayer and funding for research that we can stop the legacy of CMT in the Maughon family for future generations and others like us, for good!
-It is for this reason that we will do whatever we can to raise money to fund desperately needed research and spread awareness about CMT.
-This is why I’m a #wobblygirl and I embrace it.
+The progression of CMT can impact different people at different rates and severity, even within the same family.
+We don’t know what the future holds for me or my 1st & 2nd cousins yet.
+Our stories are still being written, and every day is a new challenge.
+However, we hope that with support and funding for research, we can stop the legacy of CMT in our family for future generations (and others like us) for good!

 Why Follow Me?
 I’ve had my ups and downs.
 In 2014, I was in the best shape of my life.
-I had lost over 60 pounds, I had just landed a new job that I was really excited about.
+I had lost over 60 pounds.
+I had just received a new career opportunity that I was excited about.
 I had a lot of friends and was a very active person.
-Then I lost my Dad… It has happened to other people, I know.
+Then I lost my Dad… It has happened to other people I know.
 But for me, my Dad was my rock.
-He was the person I leaned on whenever I needed a positive word or lifting up, especially regarding living with CMT.
+He was the person I leaned on whenever I needed a positive word or lifting, especially regarding living with CMT.
 He was my person.
-I have struggled ever since.